Payroll Information for Qatar-Based Employees

 - These taxes are the employee's responsibility.

-- Please do not forget to update your home address using FASIS Self-Service.
+- Please do not forget to update your home address using the FASIS Self Service Portal.

 - Your home address listed in FASIS must be a valid US address.

 - You may choose to have your home address be listed as the NU-Q Support Office.

 - Please complete a pre-tax transit form to indicate when you would like to have your deductions for the CTA Chicago Card Plus or Transit Checks for Metra canceled.